l0wigh/Fluorite/README.md

 [module/fluorite_scratchpads]
 type = custom/ipc
 hook-0 = xprop -root FLUORITE_SCRATCHPADS 2>/dev/null | awk -F '"' '/=/{print $2}' || echo ""
+initial = 1 ; Will check on startup if there is already some Scratchpads
 ```

 ## New deps install informations